-Pretty in pink: Tokyo leads Japan as sakura cherry flowers blossom earlier than before
+Tokyo expected to be mainland Japan’s earliest bloomer in sakura season

 On Kyushu island, the sakura flowered on March 21 in cosmopolitan Fukuoka and April 1 in rural Kagoshima in 2020, and March 18 and March 24 respectively in 2023.

 This is a departure from what the JMA describes as the traditional “cherry blossom front”, which has historically moved upwards from the south-western island, with shorter winters, towards Hokkaido in the north-east.
-This refers to the direction in which Japan becomes awash in pink as the sakura flowers and bloom.
+This refers to the direction in which Japan becomes awash in pink as the sakura flower and bloom.

 The JMA, as the government’s weather agency, analyses past data but does not issue forecasts, which are now the domain of private weather companies like the JWA and JMC.